eanylin/openshift-lab/agent-based-install/disconnected-install-on-kvm-host/README.md

 ## Install OpenShift Cluster
-- Follow instructions in the OpenShift 4.18 [documentation](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html-single/installing_an_on-premise_cluster_with_the_agent-based_installer/index#prerequisites_installing-with-agent-based-installer)
+- Follow instructions in the OpenShift 4.18 [documentation](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html-single/installing_an_on-premise_cluster_with_the_agent-based_installer/index#prerequisites_installing-with-agent-based-installer) to deploy the cluster
 - Create `install-config.yaml` and `agent-config.yaml` files
 - Generate ISO and use it to boot the servers
 - Check installation progress after that